 How did we get here?
 While the industry has largely viewed human behavior as a problem to be controlled with technology, our adversaries have taken the opposite approach.
 In recent years, cybercriminals have become masterful in manipulating and exploiting human behavior in their attacks - making them more successful with less effort.
 They know how to prey on our motivations, fears, and curiosities to breach our defenses:

 “I hate it when you ignore me”

-(These are all examples from my own email inbox, by the way.)
+(These are all examples from our own inboxes, by the way.)